Solomonc0/41189-Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 Fisher's Theorem proved to be the most useful which states that the rate of adaptation is proportional to the variation in that population.
 I.e. we need a lot of variation to adapt to the optimal strategy.
 This information was useful to me as prior to learning this, I thought that variation was not particularly important when it comes to adaptation and that stability and predictability were more important (six sigma thinking).

+## Week 8
+### What have I learnt this week?
+This lecture taught me more about complexity and emergent behaviour.
+The lecture explored several models that show how the actions of one and the ramifications on the whole, as well as allocating resources in a range of societal contexts.

+### This week I learned about:
+ - Colonel Blotto Game
+ - Prisoner's Dilemma
+ - Axelrod's Tournament (Prisoner's Dilemma related)
+ - Colletive action problems

+### What do I 'now know' that I did not before?
+When looking back on this lecture, I now understand these new models that explore how the actions of an individual can affect a group.
+Colonel Blotto's game highlighted how the allocation of resources can mean a loss or victory for a team or individual and can be used in a variety of sociopolitical contexts including court, war and sports.
+The winner of the game depends on how many resources are allocated for a particular component. <br>
+The Prisoner's Dilemma involves 2 players who can either defect or cooperate.
+Cooperation from both players is ideal, but if Player A defects and Player B attempts to cooperate, Player A will get a better payoff and vice versa so there is an incentive for them to defect.
+Both parties defecting is not ideal.
+This model is applied in arms control, pricing, technological adoption and political campaigns.
+Tit-for-Tat is the best strategy to combat corporate egotists who may choose to defect, this involves cooperating unless the opponent defects in which case you will defect next round. <br>
+Axelrod's PD tournament shows how actors can evolve towards a state of cooperation by using a strategy similar to Tit-for-Tat, but it is more forgiving.
+If the opponent defects - defect ONCE and then forgive and cooperate again.
+The opponent will recognise this predictable behaviour however and possibly defect when they know it is the best option for them. <br>
+Collective action problems extends the core PD, it is a collaborative effort that takes place in groups and occurs when they diverge from the social norms of a particular situation.
+The problem is easier to solve when the group is smaller as they can be monitored easier.

+### What insights have I gained?
+After gathering my thoughts on this lecture, I know more about why coporate entities defect rather than cooperate - for their own financial gain.
+Tit-for-Tat seemed to be a useful tactic to foster human cooperation but you can never expect when a corporation will be greedy and defect.
+Colonel Blotto was quite interesting to me as I realised that even though one team may have less resources, they can still prevail as the victor.

+### What are (my/the) perceived strengths and weaknesses that I have observed?
+*Strengths*: Colonel Blotto, Prisoner's Dilemma, Collective Action Problems.
+*Weaknesses*: Nothing.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Didn't struggle too much this week as there wasn't a lot of content.
+Collective action problems threw me off a little bit but it seemed like common knowledge when I read over it and looked at some relevant examples in today's world.

+### What would I do better next time and with what anticipated results?
+Maybe I could include some more pictures in the Word document on the Tit-for-Tat topic?
+That way, it'll be simple to understand when I need to revise the information (I did this after).

+### What theory proved to be useful and why?
+What have I learnt from this?
+I found all the content in this lecture very interesting and it explained some events in day-to-day life.
+For the Prisoner's Dilemma - when a shop lowers their price on a particular item, they are defecting against their competitors in order to reap the benefits.
+Colonel Blotto's game was also intriguing and useful as I can apply it to some games I play that involve strategy and a finite number of resources.